jonathanoliveirarocha/JavaScriptExercises/README.md

-# ExerciciosJavaScript
+# JavaScriptExercises
-Este repositório contém a resolução dos exercícios do curso de JavaScript do canal Curso em Vídeo
+This repository contains the resolution of the JavaScript course exercises from the Curso em Vídeo channel.

-Curso disponível em: <a href="https://www.youtube.com/playlist?list=PLntvgXM11X6pi7mW0O4ZmfUI1xDSIbmTm">Curso em Vídeo - JavaScript</a>
+Course available at: <a href="https://www.youtube.com/playlist?list=PLntvgXM11X6pi7mW0O4ZmfUI1xDSIbmTm">Curso em Vídeo - JavaScript</a>